brocaar/chirpstack-docs/content/overview/architecture.md

 application-server if the node is allowed to your the network and if so, which settings to use for this node.

-For the active node-sessions, it de-duplicate the received data (which is potentially received by multiple gateways), it authenticates this date (to make sure that these are no replay-attacks), it forwards this (encrypted) data to the application-server and it will ask the application-server if it should send anything back.
+For the active node-sessions, it de-duplicates the received data (which is potentially received by multiple gateways), it authenticates this data (to make sure that these are not replay-attacks), it forwards this (encrypted) data to the application-server and it will ask the application-server if it should send anything back.